SOCOM U.S. Navy SEALs (video game): Development

 The game was in development for three years.

 Reception

 SOCOM U.S. Navy SEALs received "generally positive" reviews, according to review aggregator Metacritic.
 GameSpot named it the best PlayStation 2 game of August 2002.
 It won GameSpot's annual "Best Online Game on PlayStation 2" award, and a runner-up for "Best Sound on PlayStation 2".

 By July 2006, SOCOM U.S. Navy SEALs had sold 1.4 million copies and earned $82 million in the United States.
 Next Generation ranked it as the 34th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of SOCOM releases reached 3.9 million units in the United States by July 2006.
+The game has sold two million copies by November 2003 and 3.5 million copies by May 2005.